 If you want to change the resource settings to increase or decrease the CPU and RAM for the build process, you can do so within the application’s Settings.

 To redeploy the application from this commit, click Redeploy.

 There may be times when you need to cancel a deployment of your application.
 You may want to change the code, or perhaps the deployment is taking longer than expected, and you want to investigate your application’s code.

-To cancel a deployment, on the Deployments page or in the Deployment details, click Cancel deployment.
+To cancel a deployment, in the Deployment details, click Cancel deployment.

 Roll Back a Deployment

 If you encounter any unexpected bugs or issues in the latest version of your application, the Rollback feature can help minimize downtime.
 With this feature, you can quickly roll back to the most recent successful deployment.

 The Rollback feature uses the existing build image from your most recent successful deployment to redeploy your application, essentially skipping the build step.
 This helps get your application back up and running quickly.